thisissiva10/Deep-learning/README.md

 # Deep-learning
-Deep learning models
-This repository contains various deep learning models.
-Everything is scripted using R. The uploaded file is r markdown.
+Deep learning models are codings are shared to show its performance over various dataset.
+Keras and Pytorch are used.